openservicemesh/osm/docs/content/docs/tasks_usage/traffic_management/permissive_traffic_policy_mode.md

 ---
-title: "Permissive traffic policy mode"
+title: "Permissive Traffic Policy Mode"
-description: "Permissive traffic policy mode"
+description: "Permissive Traffic Policy Mode"
 type: docs
 aliases: ["permissive_traffic_policy_mode.md"]
 ---

-# Permissive traffic policy mode
+# Permissive Traffic Policy Mode
 Permissive traffic policy mode in OSM is a mode where [SMI][1] traffic policy enforcement is bypassed.
 In this mode, OSM automatically discovers services that are a part of the service mesh and programs traffic policy rules on each Envoy proxy sidecar to be able to communicate with these services.

 ## When to use permissive traffic policy mode